 WSDOT addresses the reuse and disposal of solid wastes during construction in Standard Specifications Section 2-01.2, Section 2-02.3, and Section 2-03.3(7).
 If a contractor provides a disposal site, they are required by Section 2-03.3(7)C to provide the PE with the location of the disposal site and copies of required permits and approvals before they transport any waste off the project site.
+The Contractor shall provide the Engineer with a copy of the shipping manifest or bill of lading for each load indicating the quantity of material hauled to disposal, and bearing the disposal site operator's confirmation for receipt of each load of material.
 The PE keeps a copy of the disposal documentation in the project file.

 When HazMat is addressed in a project Special Provision, WSDOT includes a description of the materials and identifies the type of disposal facility that will accept the materials.
 As a common practice, WSDOT does not direct contractors where to take materials for disposal.
-It is required that contractors dispose of waste in accordance with all federal, state, and local regulations.
+It is required that contractors dispose of waste in accordance with all applicable federal, state, and local laws and regulations.